 The number one essential of any business is visibility.
-As of March of 2021, there are 31.7 million small businesses in the U.S. alone.
+As of March 2021, 31.7 million small businesses are in the U.S. alone.
 This creates a lot of competition in fighting for the attention of each customer.
 Your online website is a great way to get your business in front of your target audience.
 With 4.66 billion active internet users worldwide, anyone can start a business, build a website, and create success.
-Nearly 93% of all web traffic comes through search engines, of which Google accounts for 76% of desktop traffic and 86% of mobile traffic.
+Nearly 93% of all web traffic comes through search engines, of which Google accounts for 76% of desktop and 86% of mobile traffic.
 Google Ads can increase sales, website traffic, and brand notoriety.
 In this deep dive into Google advertisement, you will learn why your business should use Google Ads, how to set up a successful campaign, picking strategic keywords, and the value of writing great content to reach your specific audience and grow your business.

 SEO vs. Google Ads: Which Is Better?

 There are two main ways of gaining a steady stream of customers for your business in the modern age.
 One is by advertising, and the other is by organic reputation.
-Both can be achieved on Google, and both have their pros and cons.
+Both can be achieved on Google, and both have pros and cons.
 The goal of any business should be to cut costs while maintaining revenue and quality.
 Search Engine Optimization (SEO) allows free traffic to your company and is often more trusted than advertisements.
 If this is the case, why would anyone ever use Google Ads?

-SEO is time-consuming to optimize, could take a long time to see any results, and has a high start-up cost.
-SEO requires your website to be very specialized and full of the correct keywords.
+SEO is time-consuming to optimize, could take a long time to see results, and has a high start-up cost.
+SEO requires your website to be specialized and full of the correct keywords.
 Usually, a company will hire an SEO agency to help them with this, and small businesses might not have the capital to sustain paying for an agency’s services.
 This is where Google Ads comes in.
 Google Ads allows a company to pay to be at the top of the search results, and it usually follows a pay-per-click (PPC) model.
 The price varies by the saturation of the search and the field.
 On average, a business pays 1 to 2 dollars per click.
 This is huge for a small business that might not have the time or funds to pay for an SEO agency.
 It will allow for quicker growth and recognition for a better price.
 While SEO is a better long-term strategy with cheaper sustainability, Google Ads is better for a new business that needs to get its name and quick sales.

 What To Think About Before Starting?